 - Must sign up for the PLU Pledge at mylrap.org/PLU

 - Must graduate with a Bachelor’s degree from PLU

 - After graduation:

-- Must work in the U.S. and cannot be self-employed or working for family
+- Must work in the U.S. and cannot be working for family

 PLU Pledge Reimbursement Levels